Last Updated on June 2, 2022

 What is an Alien Registration Card (ARC)?

 But wait, what is an Alien Registration Card (ARC)?
 The answer is actually in the name!
 To put it simply, it works as your personal identification card that replaces your passport.
-Therefore, once you have obtained it, you can simply leave your passport safely at home and carry around your ARC instead.
+Therefore, once you have obtained it, you can simply leave your passport safe at home and carry it around your ARC instead.
 You will need your ARC for most necessary things, such as banking and obtaining a phone number.
 Hence, the sooner you get it, the faster your transition into life in Korea will be!

 How to apply: individual or group

 First thing’s first: you need to know which method of application you prefer more.
 Do you plan on personally going to the immigration office yourself?
-Perhaps your school offers a special service where it applies on your behalf?
+Perhaps your school offers a special service that it applies on your behalf?
 Depending on your preference, the application process for each method differs slightly.